After six months, there are still so many unanswered questions about the coronavirus

 "The search for the origin is incredibly important to prevent reemergence of SARS-CoV-2-like viruses," said Alina Chan, a scientist at the Broad Institute of MIT and Harvard, in May.

 The market is critical for the conspiracy theories that have been shared across social media, because it is in close proximity to the Wuhan Institute of Virology.
 The laboratory was known to hold coronaviruses related to SARS-CoV-2.
 That has led to speculation the coronavirus may have accidentally been carried out of the lab unknowingly.
-The lab director, Yuan Zhiming, told CGTN, a Chinese state-run media outlet the virus "definitely" did not come from the lab in April but most scientists agree it cannot be ruled out as a source.
+The lab director, Yuan Zhiming, in April told CGTN, a Chinese state-run media outlet, that the virus "definitely" did not come from the lab but most scientists agree it cannot be ruled out as a source.

-Complicating matters is how politically-charged the origin story has become.
-In May, US secretary of state, Mike Pompeo, suggested there was "enormous" evidence the virus originated from a lab.
-Chinese officials quickly demanded he back up those claims but Pompeo later walked them back.
+Complicating matters is how politically charged the origin story has become.
+In May, US Secretary of State Mike Pompeo, suggested there was "enormous" evidence the virus originated from a lab.
+Chinese officials quickly demanded he back up those claims, and Pompeo later walked them back.
 Similarly, a war of words between Australia and China flared after the Australian government pushed for an independent inquiry in the origins of COVID-19.

 On May 18, the World Health Organization pledged it would launch an independent evaluation of the global response to the pandemic.
 In early July, it sent two scientists to Beijing to begin preliminary investigations into the virus' origin, though it has been criticized for coming "six months too late"

-Some scientists have argued the search for a starting point is ultimately of little value and will not halt the pandemic now.
-But without understanding where the virus came from, or which species it may lurk in, there's a chance we may see a recurrence in the future.
+Some scientists have argued that the search for a starting point is ultimately of little value and won't halt the pandemic.
+But without understanding where the virus came from, or which species it may lurk in, there's a chance we may see a recurrence.

 "I think we need to come to that realization that this is going to be around for a very long period of time," says Bruce Thompson, respiratory expert at Swinburne University.
 Potentially, he says, we will be living through the pandemic until 2022, even with a successful vaccine.

-It's a sobering thought, Thompson says, but recalibrating our new normal is necessary to prepare for the future and be more pre-preemptive in combating the spread of disease.
-"This is how it's going to be and it's okay," he says.
+It's a sobering thought, Thompson says, but recalibrating our new normal is necessary to prepare for the future and be more preemptive in combating the spread of disease.
+"This is how it's going to be, and it's OK," he says.
 "We're just going to have to adapt."

 There is reason to be hopeful.
-Over two dozen vaccines are in human clinical trials and dozens more are in the pre-clinical testing phase.
-There has been an unprecedented effort to develop a safe and effective vaccine and some of the clinical trials are beginning to bear fruit.
-By the end of the year, it's unlikely we have something ready to roll out on a global scale, but we will have homed in on the most promising candidates.
+Over two dozen vaccines are in human clinical trials, and dozens more are in the preclinical testing phase.
+There has been an unprecedented effort to develop a safe and effective vaccine, and some of the clinical trials are beginning to bear fruit.
+By the end of the year, it's unlikely we'll have something ready to roll out on a global scale, but we likely will have homed in on the most promising candidates.

 "In six months, we should have some good data from human vaccine trials to evaluate their immunogenicity and see which approaches drive strong immune responses," says Juno.

-Combined with our increasing knowledge of the disease, its severity and how it affects different populations, scientists will be in a position to tease out which treatments will be most effective -- and for who.
-In recent months, two candidates have attracted a lot of media attention, remdesivir and dexamethasone, but there are opportunities to repurpose other medications which could improve patient outcomes, too.
+With our increasing knowledge of the disease, its severity and how it affects different populations, scientists will be in a position to tease out which treatments will be most effective -- and for whom.
+In recent months, two candidates, remdesivir and dexamethasone, have attracted a lot of media attention, but there are opportunities to repurpose other medications which could improve patient outcomes, too.

-As we move into the final six months of the year, it will also be important to address "pandemic fatigue" within the community, says McLaws.
-The exhaustion is compounded by rolling lockdowns that isolate many and have negative impacts on mental health.
-Accepting this as the new normal, public health authorities will need to pivot, providing support not just for the current impacts of the pandemic, but to those which will be felt for years to come.
+As we move into the final six months of the year, it will also be important to address pandemic fatigue within the community, says McLaws.
+The exhaustion is compounded by rolling lockdowns that isolate many and weigh heavily on mental health.
+Accepting this as the new normal, public health authorities will need to pivot, providing support not just for the current impacts of the pandemic, but to those that will be felt for years to come.

-And, though we might think a pandemic is a freak, once-in-a-century event, there are ways to mitigate and prevent future outbreaks.
-Alina Chan believes the public misunderstands the "level of agency" they have over preventing future pandemics.
-Increasing the surveillance of pathogens in agriculture, workplaces like mines and villages bordering wildlife habitats could help us stamp out a pandemic before it has the chance to get started.
+And though we might think a pandemic is a freak, once-in-a-century event, there are ways to mitigate and prevent future outbreaks.
+Alina Chan believes the public misunderstands the "level of agency" they have in preventing future pandemics.
+Increasing the surveillance of pathogens in agriculture, in workplaces like mines and in villages bordering wildlife habitats could help us stamp out a pandemic before it has the chance to get started.

 "We were unprepared for this pandemic," says Chan.
 "We have to think of new ways to be vigilant and prepared for future outbreaks."